m15a/acap-datasci-env/README.md

 In addition to Docker, having the following tools installed on your host machine is recommended for interaction with the services:

-- [uv]: For Python package and environment management.
+- [uv]: For local Python package and environment management.
-- [mc]: The MinIO Client for managing object storage buckets.
+- [mc]: S3 client for managing object storage buckets.

 ### Setup Instructions